-- 36. In conjunction with the relevant Cabinet Member and Corporate Director, to make formal interim decisions that would ordinarily be reserved for the Cabinet in the absence of a monthly Cabinet meeting, e.g. during August, reporting back to Cabinet for ratification to ensure transparency. - 37.
-To sign-off decisions to be taken by the Corporate Director of Finance during the interim period leading up to the closure of the Council's annual accounts for any necessary revenue or capital budget virements, allocation of priority growth funds or acceptance of grants that may be required for service or project delivery within the overall budget framework approved by Council.
-That such decisions be reported to a subsequent Cabinet meeting for formal ratification and to ensure transparency. - 38.
-In conjunction with the Corporate Director of Finance, to review individual council services budget accounts and make any necessary decisions on adjustments to budgets that may be required before the presentation of the yearly Outturn Budget report to Cabinet. - 39.
+- 33. In conjunction with the relevant Cabinet Member and Corporate Director, to make formal interim decisions that would ordinarily be reserved for the Cabinet in the absence of a monthly Cabinet meeting, e.g. during August, reporting back to Cabinet for ratification to ensure transparency. - 34.
+In conjunction with the Corporate Director of Finance and Cabinet Member for Finance, to review individual council services budget accounts and make any necessary decisions on adjustments to budgets that may be required before the presentation of the yearly Outturn Budget report to Cabinet. - 35.
 To approve the release and use of contingency funds in urgent cases and in the absence of a Cabinet meeting.